not-josue/sololearn-code-coach-java/Medium/MilitaryTime/README.md

 ## Output Format

-A string that includes the time in a24 hour format (XX:XX)
+A string that includes the time in a 24 hour format (XX:XX)

 ## Sample Input